 What is the reverse repo rate?

-Contrary to the repo rate, the reverse repo rate is RBI’s interest rate from commercial banks when needed.
+As reverse repo rate meaning is concerned, it is contrary to the repo rate.
+The reverse repo rate is RBI’s interest rate for commercial banks.
 Here, banks deposit surplus funds with the RBI at a favourable rate and earn interest on it.
 The RBI injects liquidity into the economy and increases purchasing power when it lowers the reverse repo rate.

 It is important to note that the key difference between repo and reverse repo rate is that the repo rate will always be higher in comparison.
 A higher reverse repo rate would encourage banks to store funds with the RBI rather than make them available for lending.
 The difference between the repo rate and the reverse repo rate is indicative of the RBI’s income.